AnmolSharma2002/Resume-Analyzer/README.md

 - Matches resumes to job listings with intelligent scoring.
 - Provides feedback on skill gaps and resume improvements.
 - Responsive web interface for seamless user interaction.
+- **Automatically detects if the uploaded file is a resume or not using a Python microservice.**
+- **Robust handling of edge cases using a hybrid AI + rule-based model for more accurate file classification.**
+- **Modular architecture allows easy scaling and integration with other services like ATS or job boards.**
+- **Built-in anonymization to remove sensitive information before analysis.**

 ---